threeday0905/perrier/README.md

     console.log( config ) );
     // { type: 'http', maxSocks: 10 }

-you can load a static file, and merge with runtime config if you need.
+You can load a static file, and overwrite with runtime config if you need.

-loader supports file path and plain object, all of those will be merged in sequentially.
+Loader supports file path / plain object, all of those will be merged in sequentially.

 #### 5. Monitor Method